bpython/bpython/doc/sphinx/source/contributing.rst

     <modify a file in some way>
     $ bpython                                # this runs your modified copy of bpython!

+Many requirements are also available from your distribution's package manager.
+Installation of some dependencies requires Python headers and a C compiler.
+These are also available from your package manager.

 As a first dev task, I recommend getting `bpython` to print your name every time you hit a specific key.

 To run tests from the bpython directory: